-Where a person under the age of 16 has committed an offence, officers will seek to work with parents and/or schools to prevent further offences and educate the young person where possible.
+Where a person under the age of 16 has committed an offence, officers will use the incremental process as per the Lincolnshire Young Persons Protocol to work with the young person and their parents/ guardians to prevent further offences and to educate the young person where possible.
 Appropriate adults will be sought in all cases.